linebender/xilem/README.md

 ### Linux

-In order to run xilem on linux systems, the development library [xkbcommon] needs to be installed.
+In order to run Xilem on Linux, the development library [xkbcommon] needs to be installed.

 On Fedora this can be installed using: